-The bank has a first priority security interest in the Company's receivables and a direct assignment of its U.S. government contracts.
-Under the loan agreement, the Company has agreed to be bound by certain covenants, including maintaining positive net income as tested on an annual basis, maintaining a minimum tangible net worth, and producing a number of periodic financial reports for the benefit of the bank.
-There was no outstanding balance on the line of credit at December 31, 2011 or 2010.
+The bank has a first priority security interest in the Company's receivables and a direct assignment of its U.S. federal government contracts.
+Under the line of credit agreement, the Company is bound by certain covenants, including maintaining positive net income as tested on an annual basis and producing a number of periodic financial reports for the benefit of the bank.
+As of December 31, 2013, the Company was not in compliance with the positive net income covenant.
+There was no outstanding balance on the line of credit at December 31, 2013 or 2012.